 - Vacation, Holidays and Closures.
 Please familiarize yourself with American Collegiate’s calendar for holidays and vacations.
 Classes will not be held on designated school vacations and may be cancelled on public holidays.
 We do not make reimbursements for classes not offered due to planned or unplanned school closures.

 - Absences.
 Failure to meet attendance requirements may lead to penalties, including loss of immigration status and grades of FX or FZ.
-Students with such grades on their transcript will be dismissed or administratively separated.
-You will not receive a refund if you lose immigration status due to class absences.
+Students with such grades on their transcript may be dismissed or administratively separated and will receive no refund.

 - Withdrawal.
-To voluntarily withdraw from the program, you must submit a withdrawal form through American Collegiate; the refund policy as stated in this Enrollment Contract applies.
+To voluntarily withdraw from the program, you must submit a withdrawal form through American Collegiate.
+Health insurance, tuition and fees will not be refunded for voluntary withdrawals.
 Students in the American Collegiate program are not eligible for a Leave of Absence.
 Should a student need to leave the program either during or between semesters for any reason, they will be required to withdraw from the program.
 Students can reapply for admission if they choose to return.

 - Academic Performance.
-Students are accepted to American Collegiate with the strict understanding that adherence to the American Collegiate academic standards and program requirements, which can be found at www.collegiate.american.edu, and American University’s rules and regulations (refer to #28) as may be amended, is required.
+Students are accepted to American Collegiate with the strict understanding that satisfactory attendance, successful attainment of specified progression criteria, and adherence to AU’s Academic Rules and Regulations, which can be found at www.american.edu/ocl/sccrs/upload/AU-Student-Conduct-Code.pdf, are required.
+You must be in compliance with the American Collegiate academic standards and requirements, which can be found at: https://auaccess.american.edu/program-requirements/, and may be amended.
 You will not successfully complete the program and may not be allowed to proceed into subsequent terms if you do not meet the minimum standards set by American Collegiate.
 If you are unable to complete the program, you may be offered advice on suitable alternatives, including repeating courses or dismissal from American Collegiate.
 These alternative options may involve additional time and costs, including tuition and other fees that may require presenting additional proof of finances.

 - Academic or Conduct Rule and Policy Violations.
 You may be suspended or expelled if you violate any of American Collegiate or American University policies, rules, or regulations, which may result in the revocation of your immigration status.
 No refund will be given in cases of suspension, expulsion, or administrative separation.

 - Dismissal or Administrative Separation.
-If you are dismissed or administratively separated from American Collegiate for any reason you may not re-apply to American Collegiate.
+If you are dismissed or administratively separated from American Collegiate for any reason, you may not re-apply to American Collegiate or any other program offered by IA.

 - Photography, Filming and Sound Recording.
 American Collegiate or its representatives, affiliates, successors and related companies may arrange to photograph or shoot video footage of students for purposes of advertising, public relations, and/or promotion in any medium throughout the world, including on social media sites and on the internet.
 If you do not wish to participate you must advise us in writing and state at the time of the photography or video shooting the wish not to participate.
 By accepting this Enrollment Contract you are indicating your consent to use these photographs or video footage without further consent or notifications unless you follow the above opt-out requirements.